Bug report #17299

 students (having computers with small screen sizes) reported that they were not able to create histograms.

-#1 Updated by Håvard Tveite almost 2 years ago
+#1 Updated by Håvard Tveite about 2 years ago

 - File histogram_issue_3.2.png added